shawn-thorn/shawnthornbooks.com/content/home/description-1.md

 widget = "blank"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 10  # Order that this section will appear in.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear in.

-title = ""
+title = "Vibrant and Educational books"

 [design.background]
   # Apply a background color, gradient, or image.